 Direct Pesticide Injection System - Direct pesticide injection systems allow pesticides to be mixed directly with water in the sprayer plumbing system rather than in the main spray tank.
 The pesticide is pumped from its container and mixed with the water either in a manifold or at the main water pump.
-Only clean water is held in the main tank of he sprayer.
-An electronic controller and up to four pumps adjust the amount of concentrated pesticide that is injected into the water stream, allowing for variable application rates.
+Only clean water is held in the main sprayer tank.
+An electronic controller and a series of pumps adjust the amount of concentrated pesticide that is injected into the water stream, allowing for variable application rates.